 However, data collection for computer vision training is expensive and labor-intensive.
 It’s especially challenging to build big image datasets due to the rarity of events, privacy, requirements of industry experts for labeling, and the expense and manual effort needed to record visual data.
 These obstacles are the reason why image data augmentation has become an important research field.

-Challenges of Data Collection
+Challenges of Data Collection for Data Augmentation

 Data collection is needed where public computer vision datasets are not sufficient.
-The computer vision community has invested great resources to create huge datasets such as PASCAL VOC, MS COCO, NYU-Depth V2, and SUN RGB-D with millions of annotated data points.
+The computer vision community has created huge datasets such as PASCAL VOC, MS COCO, NYU-Depth V2, and SUN RGB-D with millions of annotated data points.
+However, those cannot cover all the scenarios, especially not for purpose-built computer vision applications.

-However, there are several problems with data collection:
+There are several problems with data collection:

-• Applications require more data: Real-world computer vision applications involve highly complex computer vision tasks that require increasingly complex models, datasets, and labels
+- Applications require more data: Real-world computer vision applications involve highly complex computer vision tasks that require increasingly complex models, datasets, and labels

-• Limited availability of data: As tasks become more complex and the range of possible variations expands, the requirements of data collection become more challenging.
+- Limited availability of data: As tasks become more complex and the range of possible variations expands, the requirements of data collection become more challenging.
 Some scenarios may rarely occur in the real world, yet correctly handling these events is critical.

-• Data collection is difficult: The process of generating high-quality training data is difficult and expensive.
+- Data collection is difficult: The process of generating high-quality training data is difficult and expensive.
 Recording image or video data requires a combination of workflows, software tools, cameras, and computing hardware.
 Depending on the applications, it requires domain experts to gather useful training data.

-• Increasing costs: Image annotation requires expensive human labor to create the ground-truth data for model training.
+- Increasing costs: Image annotation requires expensive human labor to create the ground-truth data for model training.
 The cost of annotating increases with the task complexity, and shifts from labeling frames to labeling objects, keypoints, and even pixels in the image.
 This, in turn, drives the need to review or audit annotations, leading to additional costs for each labeled image.

-Those challenges drive the need for data augmentation in computer vision, and to achieve sufficient model performance and optimize computer vision costs in challenging tasks such as video and image recognition.
+These challenges drive the need for data augmentation in computer vision, and to achieve sufficient model performance and optimize computer vision costs in challenging tasks such as video and image recognition.

 What Makes Image Recognition Difficult?